'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 As for systemd being more than just an init: the problem lies in it replacing a large set of modular projects with an entangled blob.
 For example, vdev is an (experimental for now) replacement for udev that fixes a number of design problems, yet good luck using it on a systemd system.

 As for running systemd without it being init: systemd-shim is dead, and it was flaky to the point of uselessness even while it lived.
+You need to recompile the Utopia stack to enjoy basics we used to take for granted like being able to shutdown or suspend from a GUI.

+People have tried carving out pieces of systemd to use them separately, like uselessd, yet all such attempts I know of ended in failure because of systemd's blobbiness.

 Better distro suggestions?
 (Score:2)